 According to Illinois water quality standards, "primary contact" means "...any recreational or other water use in which there is prolonged and intimate contact with the water involving considerable risk of ingesting water in quantities sufficient to pose a significant health hazard, such as swimming and water skiing" (35 Ill.
 Adm.
 Code 301.355).
 The assessment of primary contact use is based on fecal coliform bacteria data.
 The General Use Water Quality Standard for fecal coliform bacteria specifies that during the months of May through October, based on a minimum of five samples taken over not more than a 30-day period, fecal coliform bacteria counts shall not exceed a geometric mean of 200/100 ml, nor shall more than 10 percent of the samples during any 30-day period exceed 400/100 ml (35 Ill.
 Adm.
 Code 302.209).
 This standard protects primary contact use of Illinois waters by humans.

 Due to limited state resources, fecal coliform bacteria is not normally sampled at a frequency necessary to apply the General Use standard, i.e., at least five times per month during May through October, and very little data available from others are collected at the required frequency.
 Therefore, assessment guidelines are based on application of the standard when sufficient data is available to determine standard exceedances; but, in most cases, attainment of primary contact use is based on a broader methodology intended to assess the likelihood that the General Use standard is being attained.

-To assess primary contact use, Illinois EPA uses all fecal coliform bacteria from water samples collected in May through October, over the most recent five-year period (i.e., 2006 through 2010 for this report).
+To assess primary contact use, Illinois EPA uses all fecal coliform bacteria from water samples collected in May through October, over the most recent five-year period (i.e., 2007 through 2011 for this report).
 Based on these water samples, geometric means and individual measurements of fecal coliform bacteria are compared to the concentration thresholds in Tables C-16 and C-17.
 To apply the guidelines, the geometric mean of fecal coliform bacteria concentration is calculated from the entire set of May through October water samples, across the five years.
 No more than 10% of all the samples may exceed 400/100 ml for a water body to be considered Fully Supporting.

 Some portions of stream segments are exempt from the fecal coliform bacteria water quality standard; primary contact use does not apply in these portions (35 Ill.
 Adm.
 Code 302.209).
 Stream miles assessed for primary contact use only include those reaches represented by Ambient Water Quality Monitoring Network stations where such exemptions do not apply.

-Since we typically do not collect fecal coliform bacteria samples in lakes, primary contact use assessments are limited to those lakes for which fecal coliform data is available from outside sources, primarily the Lake County Health Department, Lakes Management Unit.
+Since Illinois EPA does not collect fecal coliform bacteria samples in lakes and received no fecal coliform data from outside sources during this cycle, there are no new assessments of primary contact use for lakes in 2014.
+However, 1,814 lake acres remain assessed for primary contact use based on data received from the Lake County Health Department, Lakes Management Unit prior to 2002.

 Table C-16.
-Guidelines for Assessing Primary Contact Use in Illinois Streams and Inland Lakes
+Guidelines for Assessing Primary Contact Use in Illinois Streams and Freshwater Lakes